Laura Benkarth

 Laura Anna Benkarth (born 14 October 1992) is a German footballer who plays for SC Freiburg and the German national team.

 Club career

 Benkarth began her career at SV Biengen and FC Wolfenweiler-Schallstadt.
 In 2008, she arrived in the youth department of the SC Freiburg where she played for the B-Jugend.
 In 2009, she moved to the senior squad as a second goalkeeper and made his debut on 20 September 2009 (1st Round) in the 0:1 defeat at home to the FF USV Jena.
 In her first season, she was used only three times at senior level.
 In her second season, Benkarth played 13 games and her participation increased in the third season with 22 appearances.
 In 2014, with the departure of Caroline Abbé to FC Bayern Munich, she was nominated the new team captain.
+Benkarth became the undisputed first-choice goalkeeper.
+In the 2017–18 season, she finished third in the league with Freiburg.
+For the 2018–19 season, she transferred to FC Bayern Munich and suffered an ACL injury in the summer.
+She returned to the pitch in the spring of 2019.
+With Bayern Munich, she won the German championship twice.
+Initially still the first-choice goalkeeper, she lost her starting position to Maria Luisa Grohs after suffering another severe knee injury in 2021.

 She signed with Lyon in 2023.
+Benkarth made eleven appearances as the second-choice goalkeeper behind Christiane Endler and won the French championship twice with her club.

+For the 2025–26 season, she returned to SC Freiburg.
+She was fielded in the season opener on 7 September 2025 in a 1–1 away draw against Werder Bremen and has been the first-choice goalkeeper ever since.
+In the 1–3 defeat to VfL Wolfsburg on 5 December 2025, she made her 200th Bundesliga appearance.
+Since February 2026, she has been on a break due to pregnancy.